kadijazl/Billing-Excel-Analysis/README.md

 #### Summary of Findings
 1. Profitability:
- Right now, the gross margin is 48%, which is above the target of 45%.
+- Right now, the gross margin is 48%, which is above the target of 45%.
 To reach 45%, we would need to either lower client billing or increase costs (like vendor rates).
- If we increase mobile rates by 7% and landline rates by 20%, it could raise revenue, but we'd need to balance this with costs and keeping clients happy.
+- If we increase mobile rates by 7% and landline rates by 20%, it could raise revenue, but we'd need to balance this with costs and keeping clients happy.

 2. Cost Management:
-Different vendors have different billing methods.
+- Different vendors have different billing methods.
 Some are more cost-efficient, like those that charge per second instead of per minute.
- We could save money by shifting more calls to cheaper vendors or renegotiating with the ones charging high rates.
+- We could save money by shifting more calls to cheaper vendors or renegotiating with the ones charging high rates.

 3. Revenue Optimization:
-Right now, clients are billed in whole minutes, so even if they talk for just a few seconds over a minute, they still get charged for two minutes.
+- Right now, clients are billed in whole minutes, so even if they talk for just a few seconds over a minute, they still get charged for two minutes.
 This could feel unfair to clients.
-We could look at which clients bring in the most money and which ones have low margins, and see if we can adjust rates for those.
+- We could look at which clients bring in the most money and which ones have low margins, and see if we can adjust rates for those.

 4. Risks and Pressures:
-There's a risk of losing clients if competitors offer better rates or billing methods.
+- There's a risk of losing clients if competitors offer better rates or billing methods.
- If we raise rates, clients might not be happy, so we need to find a balance between making money and keeping customers satisfied.
+- If we raise rates, clients might not be happy, so we need to find a balance between making money and keeping customers satisfied.

 5. Recommendations:
- Use More Vendors: By working with more vendors or negotiating better rates, we can reduce costs.
+- Use More Vendors: By working with more vendors or negotiating better rates, we can reduce costs.
- Try Different Billing: We could test charging clients in smaller time increments (like per second) or offer different pricing for different types of calls.
+- Try Different Billing: We could test charging clients in smaller time increments (like per second) or offer different pricing for different types of calls.
-Focus on Profitable Markets**: Some countries or carriers are more profitable than others, so we should consider focusing on those.
+- Focus on Profitable Markets: Some countries or carriers are more profitable than others, so we should consider focusing on those.